n8n-io/n8n-docs/docs/nodes/nodes-library/nodes/HackerNews/README.md

 # Hacker News

 [Hacker News](https://news.ycombinator.com/) is a social news website focusing on computer science and entrepreneurship.
-It is run by investment fund and startup incubator, Y Combinator.

 ::: tip 🔑 Credentials
-The Hacker News node does not require Authentication.
+The Hacker News node does not require authentication.
 :::

 ## Basic Operations